-One of the tricks to finding the most creative literary Halloween costume is to buck the trend!
-Costumes from recently released movies – such as Alice and Wonderland, Harry Potter, and Iron Man – are very popular, and thus not very exciting.
-Same with Lady Gaga and Lindsay Lohan Halloween costumes…overdone!
-(Though they’re not exactly literary characters, are they?).
+One of the best tips for finding the right book character costume is to avoid the trendy movies and book.
+Costumes from recently released movies – Mary Poppins, Alice and Wonderland, Harry Potter, and Iron Man – are incredibly popular and thus not very exciting.